Major League Soccer on television: 2015–2022

-2023–2032
+2023–present

 MLS requested that its teams not negotiate regional television rights beyond the 2022 season, suggesting that the league was considering switching to a centralized model for its broadcast rights (more akin to the NFL and European club leagues).

-On June 14, 2022, MLS announced a 10-year broadcasting deal with Apple Inc. taking effect in the 2023 season, under which the company will hold the global over-the-top streaming rights to all MLS and Leagues Cup matches, and selected MLS Next and MLS Next Pro matches.
-They will stream on a new subscription service called MLS Season Pass which will be offered exclusively through the Apple TV app.
-Season Pass will be a separate offering from Apple's main streaming service Apple TV+, but a package of MLS and Leagues Cup matches will stream for Apple TV+ subscribers, and a subset of these matches (potentially over 40%) will be available for free.
-Season ticket holders for MLS teams will also receive free access to the service.
+MLS is operating on a 10-year broadcasting deal with Apple Inc. that began the 2023 season, under which the company holds the global over-the-top streaming rights to all MLS and Leagues Cup matches, and selected MLS Next and MLS Next Pro matches.
+They stream on the MLS Season Pass subscription service, which is offered through the Apple TV app.
+Season Pass is a separate offering from Apple's main streaming service Apple TV+, but a package of MLS and Leagues Cup matches would stream for Apple TV+ subscribers, and a subset of these matches (potentially over 40%) could be available for free.
+Season ticket holders for MLS teams also receive free access to the service.
 The acquisition is Apple's second major foray into sports broadcast rights, after having acquired a package of Friday-night Major League Baseball games for Apple TV+ in 2022.

-Under the deal, MLS will assume the production of all match telecasts, teams will no longer be allowed to sell regional broadcast rights, and no match will be subject to blackouts.
+Under the deal, MLS assumed the production of all match telecasts, as part of a partnership with IMG and NEP Group.
+Teams will no longer be allowed to sell regional broadcast rights to live matches (although the contract provides the option for teams to sub-license tape delayed broadcasts of matches on a regional basis, provided they are broadcast on at least a 48-hour delay), and no match will be subject to blackouts.
 Commentary will be available in English and Spanish, as well as French for matches involving Canadian teams.
-The majority of matches will be played on Wednesday and Saturday nights, with scheduled kickoffs potentially occurring at 7:30 p.m. local time.
-Although Apple will hold the rights to all MLS matches, the league stated that it was still exploring a linear television package.
-Every match will be called on-site, and it was reported that IMG will handle the production for all match telecasts.
+The majority of matches will be played on Wednesday and Saturday nights, with scheduled kickoffs primarily occurring at 7:30 p.m. local time.